Expectorpatro/MLAS/README.md

 The evaluate.py file is the Python code for evaluating the model.

+The Supplementary Files.zip file concludes results for MEME analysis and all of the articles referenced during the data collection process.

 If you have any questions, please contact Xingcheng Ni at email: 10322128@stu.njau.edu.cn